neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/example_pipelines/matlab_examples.rst

 ---------------------------

-Andrei Khilkevich (Mrsic-Flogel lab) performs acute recordings in a visual change-detection decision making task.
+Andrei Khilkevich (Mrsic-Flogel lab) performs acute recordings in a visual change-detection decision -making task.
-A head-fixed preparation recording from 2 implanted probes (NP 1.0) simultaneously to record different regions across the whole brain.
+Two implanted probes (NP 1.0) in a head-fixed preparation are used to simultaneously record different regions across the whole brain.
 Their pipeline is available
 `here <https://github.com/BaselLaserMouse/Khilkevich_Lohse_2024/tree/main/NPX-postprocessing-pipeline>`__.